openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/compiling_theme.rst

 Update a Theme for the E-commerce Service
 ******************************************

-For the E-commerce service, commands are available for you to update and apply all themes at once, or to update only the themes you specify.
+For the E-commerce service, commands are available for you to update all themes at once, or to update only the themes you specify.

 To update a theme for the E-commerce service, follow these steps.